Are you looking for a possible remedy for epididymitis? Perhaps something that might provide a little relief? You have come to the right place!

 NOTE: If you feel that you might have this condition and have not be diagnosed yet, it is highly recommended that you see a physician immediately to rule out other conditions which have similar symptoms and come with horrible consequences if left untreated.

-Your doctor will likely treat you with antibiotics through an IV, a shot, or pills orally.
-Often the treatment depends on the identity of the infecting bacteria; many physicians elect to treat with at least two different antibiotics because individuals are occasionally infected with more than one organism.
+Your doctor will likely treat you with antimicrobials through an IV, a shot, or pills orally.
+Often the treatment depends on the identity of the infecting organism; many physicians elect to treat with at least two different antimicrobials because individuals are occasionally infected with more than one organism.
 Many times, the treatment is successful and the symptoms subside after a few days.
 Sometimes however, treatments fail, and acute epididymitis turns into subacute or even chronic.

 NOTE: If your initial treatment fails, you need to see your physician for exploration of alternate courses of treatment.
 Your best bet is to try and find an answer before it turns into a chronic condition.

 So what about chronic epididymitis?
+This normally falls into two categories.
+Non-Infectious and Non-Diagnosed-Infectious.
 For patients with seemingly non-infectious causes of epididymitis (for example, chemical, inflammation) anti-inflammatory medication is often prescribed; occasionally, consultation with a urologist is recommended for additional treatments.
 Treatment options are limited but may include things like pain management to things like removal of the epididymis or even the complete removal of the testicle.
 That is of course, unless resolution is found in the interim.

-The problem with chronic epididymitis (and even prostatitis) is that relapse and prolonged pain and discomfort are the norm.
+The problem with chronic epididymitis (and even prostatitis) from a mainstream medicine perspective is that relapse and prolonged pain and discomfort are the norm.
 To further complicate things, many reports suggest that surgery did not fix the problem in about a quarter of all men who underwent the procedure.
 Other times, doctors simply cannot find anything wrong, and the pain persists.
+Don’t lose hope just yet.
+There are other things to consider.
+Just because a cause wasn’t found doesn’t necessarily mean you haven’t been infected by something.
+And sometimes, if the pain persists, you simply haven’t cleaned everything out just yet.

-In some of these cases, there is the possibility of an anaerobic bacterial infection which is hard to test for at times because the sample can die when exposed to oxygen, or the organism causing the issue is actually a part of the normal flora.
-This is really rough because in these cases, many doctors would not associate them with the problem.
-And since a specific pathogenic bacterium is not identified via basic labs, but the obvious signs of infection (such as pain and inflammation) remain, it must be assumed that an infection does in-fact exist.
-But what is causing it?
+Well, in some of these cases, there is the possibility of an anaerobic bacterial infection.
+These are hard to test for because the sample can die when exposed to oxygen, or the organism causing the issue is actually a part of the normal flora.
+This is really rough because in these cases, many doctors would not associate them with the problem anyway.
+And since a specific pathogenic bacterium is not identified via basic labs, but the obvious signs of infection (such as pain and inflammation) remain, it must be assumed that an infection DOES in-fact exist.

-Something to consider: While rare, sometimes the normal flora acts in a pathogenic way.
+In fact, while rare, sometimes the normal flora acts in a pathogenic way.
 For instance, lactobacillus acidophilus and bifidobacterium bifidum can sometimes act in such a way.
 These lactobacilli and bifidobacterium tend to colonize the mucosal surfaces of the oropharynx, gastrointestinal tract, and vagina.
 So even if the tests did find these bacteria under a certain threshold, it’s so rare that these bacteria cause a problem, it is possible that the lab would have more than likely dismissed it as normal flora anyway.
-But, while it is rare (or more than likely under-reported), reports have indeed shown that bacteria such as lactobacilli can in-fact cause bacteremia, subacute endocarditis, urinary tract infections, meningitis, chorioamnionitis, endometritis, abscesses, and even dental caries.
+And while it is rare (or more than likely under-reported), reports have indeed shown that bacteria such as lactobacilli can in-fact cause bacteremia, subacute endocarditis, urinary tract infections, meningitis, chorioamnionitis, endometritis, abscesses, and even dental caries.
 And in the case of UTI’s, the possibility of the bacteria reaching the epididymis is increased.

 However, the urogenital system is designed to ward off and limit infections like this, so what happened?
 My working theory (as of right now) is that sometimes things get backed into the tubes where they don’t belong; even urine can get backed into the epididymis.
 Something as simple as constipation can be a culprit.
 Sometimes the system simply doesn’t work correctly for any number of reasons and too much bacteria gets in at one time, which might simply inhibit the effectiveness of our natural defenses.
 But how?

 Well this can happen for any number of reasons.
-For instance, lactobacillus acidophilus and bifidobacterium in large numbers can actually inhibit lipid peroxidation.
+Let’s just use lactobacillus acidophilus and bifidobacterium for example.
+In large numbers, these can actually inhibit lipid peroxidation.
 This also means that other similar types of bacteria can do the same thing.
-So if (for example) someone was going overboard on taking probiotic supplements, it is possible to create an infection.
+So if (for example) someone was going overboard on taking probiotic supplements, it is possible to actually create an infection.
 As a result, these types of bacteria somewhat reduce the ability of our defense systems to kill invaders.
 In large enough amounts, the defense system simply fails and these otherwise beneficial bacteria, get in and wreak havoc.

-Many doctors are not quite up to speed yet on this little known fact – and I do mean “little known”.
-This is why many doctors feel as though their hands are tied when it comes to treatment, and are willing to simply experiment with different antibiotics until they find one that works.
+Many doctors are not quite up to speed yet on this little known fact – and I do mean “little known“.
+This is why many doctors feel as though their hands are tied when it comes to treatment in cases like this, and are willing to simply experiment with different antibiotics until they find one that works.
 Scary, indeed.

 The problem with bacteria such as bifidobacterium bifidum, is that they are an obligately anaerobic bacteria which is unlikely to be susceptible to many antibiotics that are currently available.
 Similarly, lactobacillus acidophilus shows resistance to many antibiotics as well, especially the ones that would probably work for the bifidobacterium.
 And most of the antibiotics that could potentially work (because none are guaranteed), come with some pretty horrendous side effects that might make things even worse in the long run.
 In fact, according to Dr’s Keith Sehnert, MD and Lendon Smith, MD., (Authors of “Beyond Antibiotics“) antibiotics are very rarely needed, and most often they are very harmful.
 Furthermore, they state that evidence now indicates that people treated with antibiotics have more repeat infections than those who are not treated.

+Keep in mind that I’m just using these few things as examples.
 Further complicating the issue is that (and once again) the urogenital system is designed to ensure things don’t get in.
-This includes antibiotics which are simply not guaranteed to work.
+This includes antibiotics which are simply not guaranteed to work in the first place.
 This is because our bodies are designed to ensure that we can procreate, so we are built with protective barriers to protect our “seeds”.
 So while obviously not impossible to get in, it is very hard and would require heavy duty antibiotics, and further suppression of our immune function, to correct it.
 This brings us back to square one really, because this might require someone to take things like probiotics to fend off the side effects such as yeast infections.
 And the cycle continues.

 Then there is an emerging issue that most doctors aren’t even trained to look for yet.
 You need to be aware of this one.
 This is because the bacteria responsible for some cases of this type of pain, wasn’t even known to exist in a pathogenic form until very recently.
 If you have exhausted your options, but signs of infection still exist, then I would suggest you find a competent doctor who might be willing to check your urine and semen specifically for atypical mycobacterium or “nontuberculous mycobacteria” (NTM).
 While it is rare, there are clinical situations where genitourinary tract infections due to atypical mycobacteria have occurred; specifically when one partner comes into direct sexual contact with infected mucosa.
 Unfortunately, the NCBI states that although rare, genitourinary NTM infections pose a significant threat to life and should be considered in the differential diagnosis of genitourinary infections, especially when patients are unresponsive to conventional antibiotic treatment.